 It is however foolish not to acknowledge that with Israel expanding into Lebanon and Syria, with US puppet regimes in Syria and Damascus, with genocide about to restart in Gaza and spreading into the West Bank, and with an apparently crazed level of open Zionist support from Trump that is in fact only more honest than the pro-Genocide positions of the large majority of Western governments, the current position looks bleak indeed.

 The only grounds for hope is that I cannot imagine that the people of the region are going to tolerate Israeli collaborationist regimes in Damascus, Beirut and Ramallah much longer.
-Indeed with slight variations you might say the same of the entire Arab worlds.
+Indeed with slight variations you might say the same of the entire Arab world.

 I went to Lebanon knowing literally nobody in the country, and with an introduction to just one person who helped us through immigration, but whose assistance thereafter did not work out.
 I did so accompanied by Niels as cinematographer, despite my never really having worked in video before, and my not being very accomplished at it.
 On top of which we had no financial resources except for our crowdfunding, which was not going well.